What Is Thyroid Disease?

-Through the hormones it produces, the thyroid gland influences almost all of the metabolic processes in your body.
-Thyroid disorders can range from a small, harmless goiter (enlarged gland) that needs no treatment, to life-threatening cancer.
+Thyroid disease and disorders can range from a small, harmless goiter (enlarged gland) that needs no treatment, to life-threatening cancer.
 The most common thyroid problems involve abnormal production of thyroid hormones.
-Too much thyroid hormone results in a condition known as hyperthyroidism.
-Not enough hormone production leads to hypothyroidism.
+Too much thyroid hormone results in a condition known as hyperthyroidism, while inadequate hormone production leads to hypothyroidism.
 Although the effects can be unpleasant or uncomfortable, most thyroid problems can be managed well if properly diagnosed and treated.

 All types of hyperthyroidism are due to an overproduction of thyroid hormones, but the condition can occur in several ways:

-Removal of the thyroid gland: The thyroid may have been surgically removed or chemically destroyed.
+- Removal of your thyroid gland: Your thyroid may have been surgically removed or chemically destroyed.

-Lithium: This drug has also linked to hypothyroidism.
+- Lithium: This drug is also linked to hypothyroidism.

 Hypothyroidism poses a special danger to newborns and infants.
-A lack of thyroid hormones in the system at an early age can lead to the development of intellectual disability and dwarfism (stunted growth).
+A lack of thyroid hormones in the system at an early age can cause intellectual disability and dwarfism (stunted growth).
 Doctors now regularly check the thyroid levels of most babies soon after birth.
 If the levels are low, treatment starts right away.
-The causes of hypothyroidism in babies is the same as for adults:
+The causes of hypothyroidism in babies and adults are the same:

 - A pituitary disorder